-Whether you're in the mood for a nostalgic family getaway complete with sandcastles, candy floss and Punch and Judy or an active break featuring sailing, windsurfing or hiking, there are beaches and resorts in North Wales that suit your need.
-Here are some of the best beaches and coastal areas in the region so that you can plan your holiday around the waves.
+Whether you're in the mood for a nostalgic family getaway complete with sandcastles, candy floss and Punch and Judy or an active break sailing, windsurfing or hiking, there are plenty of beaches and resorts in North Wales to suit.
+Here are some of the best seaside spots and coastal areas in the region so that you can start planning your holiday around the waves.

 Rhyl Beach, Rhyl